jesse-wei/SAPsim/README.md

     <em><a href="https://github.com/jesse-wei/SAPsim/blob/main/tests/public_prog/ex1.csv">ex1.csv</a></em>
 </p>

 In a Python shell, use `SAPsim.run` to run the program.
+If you successfully installed SAPsim earlier but get an `ImportError`, run Python with `python3` instead of `python` (or vice versa).

 ```py
 ❯ python